YuriiKiktenko/fx-pipeline-csv/docs/design.md

   * insert into metadata_log a new row (`hash_id`, `gcs_zip_uri`, `file_size`, `ingested_at`);
 * Remove temp file.

-Output for downstream steps: `{hash_id, gcs_zip_uri, new_snapshot}`.
+Output for downstream steps: `{hash_id}`.

 ## Step 2 - Extract CSV from ZIP

 ### Goal

-Take the ZIP snapshot already stored in GCS, extract the single CSV file it contains, and upload that CSV back to GCS in a deterministic location.
+Take the ZIP snapshot referenced by hash_id already stored in GCS, extract the single CSV file it contains, and upload that CSV back to GCS in a deterministic location, update metadata.

-This step is executed **only when a new snapshot hash is detected**.
-Runs for already‑known hashes will be short‑circuited by a separate `check_new_snapshot` task based on XCom from Step 1.
+If CSV for this hash_id is already present (metadata + optional blob existence check), return immediately.

 ---